hippopenny/hippopenny.github.io/README.md

 + Pay attention to the file name, the .md file is renamed according to the game name eg: permalink: /meta-score/alan-wake-ii (game name)

+## About favicon

+Using http://realfavicongenerator.net/ to generate all of the sized icons from a single file, placed them in assets/images and then added the html it spit out to the _includes/head/custom.html